As long as you are honest and prepared, the proceedings should go relatively smoothly.

 Tips For Answering Questions

-There are a few guidelines to follow when answering questions is a deposition.
+There are a few guidelines to follow when answering questions in a deposition.
 They are:

 Wait For a Question to be Finished Before Answering It – The court recorder needs to type out exactly what was said in your deposition.
-Additionally, you should fully understand a question before answer it.
-Waiting for questions to be finished before answering will help in both of these domains.
+Additionally, you should fully understand a question before answering it.
+Waiting for questions to be finished before answering will help in both domains.

 Answer Every Question Out Loud – That means no nodding or “uh-huh” answers.
 Because this interview is recorded through writing, you need to be clear in your responses.

-Don’t Offer Extra Information – If you’re asked a yes or no question, try to just answer yes or no. Do not give additional information when you don’t have to.
+Don’t Offer Extra Information – If you’re asked a yes or no question, it’s best to answer yes or no. Do not give additional information when you don’t have to.

 Don’t Guess – If you do not know the answer to a question, tell the lawyer the truth.
 Don’t try to guess.
 If you do, it may end up hurting your case.

 Mistakes to Avoid During Workers’ Comp Deposition